mozilla/active-data-recipes/CONTRIBUTING.md

 A query is a `yaml` (or `json`) file that has a `.query` extension and lives under `adr/queries`.
 Queries are [json-e][0] templates that get rendered with whatever context a recipe passes it.
 Consult the [json-e documentation][1] for more information.
-A rendered query should result in a valid ActiveData query.
+A rendered query file should result in a valid ActiveData query.